major/rhel7stig-sphinx/doc/source/medium.rst

 Configure the operating system to implement multifactor authentication for remote access to privileged accounts via pluggable authentication modules (PAM).

-Modify all of the services lines in /etc/sssd/sssd.conf to include pam.
+Modify all of the services lines in "/etc/sssd/sssd.conf" or in configuration files found under "/etc/sssd/conf.d" to include pam.

 Check
 ~~~~~